 A. Optical Components Ltd. has a diverse line of optics products that are specially customized based on clients’ requests.
 All manufacturing processes follow stringent specifications by legitimate authorities such as US Military Surface Quality Spec standards (MIL-0-13830A) and Deutsche Industrie (DIN) standards.
 Their manufacturing facilities are run by an experienced staff of engineers, technicians, production managers, and quality inspectors committed to superior quality.

 The lenses are made to perform various functions – either made to precision or of commercial quality.
-The company is capable of delivering high-quality single, doublets, and triplets lenses, among many others.
+The company is capable of delivering a high-quality single, doublets, and triplets lenses, among many others.
 Single, doublets, and triplets lenses all adhere to certain specifications which A. Optical follows.
 For instance, to achieve centration specification for a doublet, each element must be individually centered to a tighter specification and the two optical axes must be carefully aligned during the cementing process.
 For triplets, three optical axes must be aligned to result in a maximum angular deviation.
 The company also creates optical lenses of various intricate shapes.
 The lenses are available as cylinders and toroids.

 Germanium Lenses – is a Chemical Element that is Grown Using the Czochralski Technique